 During 2000, IMH Assets issued CMOs totaling \$943.6 million, which were collateralized by \$952.8 million of mortgage loans, as compared to CMOs totaling \$298.1 million, which were collateralized by \$316.2 million of mortgage loans, during 1999.
 As of December 31, 2000, the Long-Term Investment Operations' portfolio of mortgage loans consisted of \$1.4 billion of mortgage loans held in trust as collateral for CMOs and \$16.7 million of mortgage loans held-for-investment, of which approximately 26% were FRMs and 74% were ARMs.
-The weighted average coupon of the Long-Term Investment Operations portfolio of mortgage loans was 9.34% at December 31, 2000 with the weighted average margin of 4.17%.
-The portfolio of mortgage loans included 90% of non-conforming A Loans and 10% of B/C Loans.
+The weighted average coupon of the Long-Term Investment Operations portfolio of mortgage loans included 90% of non-conforming A Loans and 10% of B/C Loans.
 During 2000, constant prepayment rates ("CPR") on the Company's CMO portfolio decreased to 25% CPR as compared to 37% CPR during 1999.
 The loan delinquency rate of mortgages held for long-term investment which were 60 or more days past due, inclusive of foreclosures and delinquent bankruptcies, decreased to 4.89% at December 31, 2000 as compared to 5.43% at December 31, 1999.